aster2709/solidity-interview-questions/README.md

 [Base 1]

 - What is `mapping` datatype?
+- default values of `mappping(address => bool)` ?
 - What does `public` visibilty mean?
   - `internal` vs `private`
 - `view` vs `pure`
-- What is `bytes`?
-- What is `keccak256`?
 - Fungible vs Non fungible
 - What are modifiers?
 - `memory` vs `storage`
 - What are the popular token standards?
   - Whats is the purpose for each?
-- What is the `receive()` function?
+- What is a fallback function?
 - What is variable default visibility `uint a;`
-- What frameworks have you used? - Have you written tests in typescript / using Typechain?
+- What frameworks have you used?

 [Base 2]

 - What does `_;` in modifiers mean?
+- What is assembly in solidity;
+- What is `keccak256`?
 - What is forking, how can you fork mainnet?
 - What contracts from Openzeppelin have you integrated excluding token standards?
 - What is a DEX?